-You may be able to reduce your premium or deductible by retrofitting to make your home safer and stronger.
+You may be able to reduce your premium or deductible by retrofitting to make your home safer and more resilient to earthquakes.
 Your insurance company must tell you in writing about these discounts.
 Retrofitting can:

 - Reduce earthquake damage.

 - Reduce insurance costs.

 - Bring your home up to code.